Who is this dude?

 First, and most importantly, I am husband to Kim and father to Jacob, Katie and Gavin, which basically means I’m a post 2000 dad trying to figure out this thing called parenting.
 This site highlights my attempts to navigate planet earth as a husband, father and political junkie who doesn’t like politics…yeah, I know.

-Professionally, Chris Littleton is the owner of Littleton and Associates, a group of experienced marketing and design professionals who help small businesses, non-profits and advocacy organizations raise their profile and impact their audience.
-Helping small business owners is my passion!
+Professionally, Chris Littleton is Director of Operations at Voter Gravity, a database technology firm that specializes in political work.
+He is also the owner of Littleton and Associates, a group of experienced marketing and design professionals who help small businesses, non-profits and advocacy organizations raise their profile and impact their audience.

 Joe Seehusen, Former Deputy National Campaign Manager for Ron Paul said of Littleton – “Chris Littleton is a rising star in the freedom movement.
 Chris lives in the real world of freedom politics.
 Less philosophy and more petitioning.
 Chris is leading libertarians out of their basements and into the streets.”